ChillFish8/cfavml/cfavml/src/export_docs/arithmetic_hypot_vertical.md

 Performs an elementwise hypotenuse of input buffers `a` and `b` that can be projected to the desired output size of `result`.
 Implementation is an appoximation that _should_ match std::hypot in most cases.
 However, with some inputs it's been confirmed to be off by 1 ulp.
+Note: for `no_std` builds the result will be off more significantly for fallback

 ### Projecting Vectors